|Module Title||19TH CENTURY LITERATURE|

 Lectures and seminars

 Lectures: This module will have three lectures per week.
-Some lectures in each of the six blocks outlined above will focus on the key texts, others will use the key texts as the focus for the consideration of broader contextual issues.
-Weekly seminars: will focus on the key texts
+Some lectures in each of the six blocks outlined above will focus on key texts (see below), others will use the key texts as the focus for the consideration of broader contextual issues.
+Weekly seminars: will focus on seminar texts (see below).

-2. A three-hour unseen examination at the end of the module.
-Students are required to answer two questions, choosing one from each section of the paper.
-Section one will consist of questions on the texts and topics taught in the second half of the module.
+2. A three-hour examination at the end of the module, ie,up to and including Jane Austen, in which students will be required to answer two questions, choosing one from each section of the paper.
+Section one will consist of questions on the Victorian texts taught in the second half of the module, ie, post-Jane Austen.
 Section two will consist of general questions on nineteenth-century literature, and will require you to answer on more than one text.
+(You may write on either Romantic texts, or on Victorian texts, or on both).
 The examination will contribute 75% of the module mark.